Haggle with Virgin Media

 It's a useful opening gambit to start your haggle with as mentioning it tells Virgin your opening offer for that element of your package is £0.

-If you're coming to the end of your contract, or are out of it, then you're wielding a powerhouse weapon: customer loyalty.
-It's simple to use - just tell 'em you're going to leave.
+Remember, if you're coming to the end of your contract, or you're already out of it, you're wielding a powerhouse weapon – customer loyalty.
+It's simple to use too – just tell 'em you're going to leave.

-The customer service person should put you through to the 'customer retentions' department – aka the Holy Grail of haggling.
-(NB - this department might be called 'disconnections' externally, but make no mistake, retaining customers is its job.)
+If you don't have any luck via the advertised ways of getting in touch, then it may be worth trying another route to the 'customer retentions' department – aka the Holy Grail of haggling – instead.
+(Note: This department might be called 'disconnections' externally, but make no mistake, customer retention's their job.)

 You'll need to call Virgin on 0345 454 1111 to cancel but even the cancellation section of its site suggests it could offer you a better deal - providers are used to this so if you're feeling a little nervous, don't be.
 It's asking you to haggle and remember, it wants your custom.

-Aggression or anger will just put the customer service rep's back up.
+Aggression or anger will just put their back up and won't get you anywhere.
 You're asking for a discount, and they're just as much within their right not to give it as you are to leave.
+Aim for polite, friendly, non-combative yet firm.

 You may find that your Virgin customer service rep will only offer a small discount at first, but if you don't agree with the price, try phrases like:

 Some people worry and get nervous to try this in case they're disconnected.
-Martin's easy 'get out of jail free' card is the phrase: 'Hold on, I'll call you back.
-I'd like to check with my wife/husband/dog first.'
+Martin's easy 'get out of jail free' card on this is the phrase: "Hold on, I'll call you back on that.
+I'd like to check with my wife/husband/dog/goldfish first."

-As negotiations come to a close, a classic salesman technique is to stay silent.
+As negotiations come to a close, a classic sales technique is to stay silent.
 They want you to feel awkward and fill the silence.
-Don't - make them fill it with a cheaper offer.
+Make them fill it with a cheaper offer.

-If they won't slash the price, then ask them if they can at least include any extras, such as free calls, extra channels or faster fibre broadband.
+If they won't slash the price, ask them if they can at least include any extras, such as a faster connection. free calls or extra channels.

 Even if that's not true, it certainly feels like that to many.
 So you may have called the wrong person at the wrong time.
 Calling back a few days later and speaking to someone else may pay dividends.